TiffanyClark225/DES/README.md

 The goal here was to understand the implementation of the DES (Data Encryption Standard) algorithm and to observe the effects of Diffusion and Confusion (also known as the Avalanche efect)

+This implementation makes use of the BitVector library.https://pypi.org/project/BitVector/

 # Task 1

 Encryption and Decryption by DES